 - Modern Dance

 Chung-Fu Chang was a Chancellor's Fellowship recipient from the University of California, Irvine, where he completed his M.F.A. in Dance in 1998.
-Previously he received a full, four-year scholarship at the Boston Conservatory, the Walter Terry Memorial Full Scholarship at Harvard University in 1993, a full scholarship at Jacob’s Pillow Bessie Schonberg Choreography Workshop in 1994, and in 1995, he was invited by Ms. Schonberg to return to the Pillow as a guest dancer.
+Previously he received a full, four-year scholarship at The Boston Conservatory, the Walter Terry Memorial Full Scholarship at Harvard University in 1993, and a full scholarship at Jacob’s Pillow Bessie Schonberg Choreography Workshop in 1994, and in 1995 was invited to be a guest dancer by Ms. Schonberg to return at the Pillow.
 Prior teaching appointments include University of Florida and Kent State University.
-He has served as adjudicator, juror, judge, and panelist for the Illinois Arts Council; the Thornton Arts, Sciences, and Humanities Council in Colorado; the Bureau of Cultural Affairs Kaohsiung City Government in Taiwan; and VIII Certamen Interamericano XV Aniversario Dia Internacional de La Danza in Mexico.
+He has served as adjudicator, juror, judge, and panelist for the Illinois Arts Council, the Thornton Arts, Sciences, and Humanities Council in Colorado, the Bureau of Cultural Affairs Kaohsiung City Government in Taiwan, and VIII Certamen Interamericano XV Aniversario Dia Internacional de La Danza in Mexico.
 In 2016, he served as a distinguished speaker and adjudicator for the 6th International Singapore Young Dance Festival and Experts Seminar.
 Chung-Fu also enjoys teaching Yoga, he has received his YogaFit® Level One Certificate from YogaFit®.
 His professorship biographical profile is listed in Who’s Who in America.